-The real power-up But what really makes GameStop stand out as a phenomenal company is its incredible cash flow and rapidly growing, yet still young, dividend.
+But what really makes GameStop stand out as a phenomenal company is its incredible cash flow and rapidly growing, yet still young, dividend.

 Even as sales have plateaued in recent years with the rise of streaming content, margins have expanded and free cash flow generation remains incredibly strong.
 This has allowed GameStop to return value to shareholders by repurchasing its shares, initiating a dividend in early 2012, and funding all restructuring and digital/mobile development costs from operating profits.
 With $366.4 million in cash on hand and no debt, GameStop is a well-funded cash cow:

 Given the company’s enormous FCF, it instituted a dividend of $0.15 in early 2012 only to raise that dividend to $0.25 two quarters later.
 At a current payout of $1 annually, GameStop shareholders are netting a 3.7% yield for a company paying out about 32% of Wall Street’s projected 2013 EPS.

 I’ll freely admit that on the surface GameStop doesn’t look like the type of company you could blindly trust for a long-term investment.
 However, its move into digital and mobile, its tight grip on the secondhand game market, its growing number of partnerships, and its unparalleled cash flow make it one of the most undervalued companies I’ve featured in this weekly column.
 At less than eight times forward earnings and yielding 3.7%, I feel it’s a dividend-paying company you can trust over the long term.